apljungquist/mkhelp-rs/README.md

 ---

-Sometimes it is convenient to use a makefile as interface to development workflows.
+Sometimes it is convenient to use a makefile as an interface to development workflows.
 The recipes are flexible, can depend on other targets and `make` provides tab completion.

-Once set up it could look something like
+Once set up, it could look something like

 ```console
 $ make